Stan's Food Restaurant

 "Stan's Food Restaurant" is the fourth episode of the seventh season of American Dad!.
 It aired on Fox on November 14, 2010.
-This episode — which focused on Stan's dream of opening his own restaurant — is the 100th broadcast episode of American Dad!, an accolade currently bestowed on 100 A.D. for production order.
+The episode—which focused on Stan's dream of opening his own restaurant—is the 100th episode overall of American Dad!, an accolade currently bestowed on "100 A.D." for production order.
 It was written by Brian Boyle and directed by Josue Cervantes.

-This episode was met with generally positive reviews from television critics, with much of the praise stemming from the humor of the episode.
-It was viewed by 5.38 million homes during its original airing, and it acquired a 2.6 rating from the 18-49 demographic, according to the Nielson ratings.
+The episode was met with generally positive reviews from television critics, with much of the praise stemming from the humor of the episode.
+It was viewed by 5.38 million homes during its original airing, and it acquired a 2.6 rating from the 18–49 demographic, according to the Nielson ratings.
 It features the guest performances of Curtis Armstrong, Alex Cuthbertson, Roberto Perlas Gomez, Swoosie Kurtz, Hayden Panettiere, and Don Tai Theerathada.